-While no one can predict the distant future of mortgage rates with a high degree of accuracy, it's important to make an educated guess about ARM rates before you commit to one of these loans.
-ARM indexes, margins and caps determine future rate changes, and must be evaluated together when you shop for an ARM.Click to see today's rates (Jul 22nd, 2017)
+While no one can predict the distant future of mortgage rates with a high degree of accuracy, it’s important to make an educated guess about ARM rates before you commit to one of these loans.
+ARM indexes, margins and caps determine future rate changes, and must be evaluated together when you shop for an ARM.Verify your new rate

 The most commonly-used ARM indexes are the T-Bill, CMT, COFI, LIBOR and MTA.
 Here’s a quick rundown of these measures of financial activity.
 “Today” refers to February 24, 2017, when this post was written.